chilampoon/TCGA-ML/DEA/README.md

    - pan cancer

 One can use the cancer census genes to check if it's a cancer oncogene or suppressor genes

+---
+To do:

+1. Redo the single type DEA, adding PCA analysis.
+2. Extract BRCA & HNSC subsets, first to redo the differential expression analysis, then to try the machine learning pipeline!